-- Grind 6 g of fennel seeds into a fine paste.
+- Grind 6 g fennel seeds to a fine paste.

-- In a hot korai heat 15 g of neutral vegetable oil.
-Flavour the oil with 3 dried red chillies, 2 bay leaves, ½ tsp of fennel seeds (mouri), 3 green chillies, and a pinch of hing (asafoetida).
+- In a hot kadai heat vegetable oil.
+Temper with dried red chillies, bay leaves, ½ tsp of fennel seeds (mouri), green chillies, and a pinch of hing (asafoetida).

-- Next add half of the ginger paste and half of the fennel seed paste to the korai along with a splash of hot water and braise the spices on medium heat for about 4 minutes.
+- Add half of the ginger paste and half of the fennel seed paste along with a splash of hot water, and braise the spices on medium heat for about 4 minutes.

-- Now add the rest of the ginger paste and the fennel seed paste to the korai and boil for about 2 minutes.
+- Bubble for 5 minutes, and add the rest of the ginger paste and the fennel seed paste.
+Cook another 2 minutes.